The Growing Gains and Pains of Iterative Web Corpora Crawling: Insights from South Slavic CLASSLA-web 2.0 Corpora: Acknowledgements

 \section{Acknowledgements}

-The research presented in this paper was conducted within the research project ``Basic Research for the Development of Spoken Language Resources and Speech Technologies for the Slovenian Language'' (J7-4642), the research project ``Large Language Models for Digital Humanities'' (GC-0002), the research project ``Embeddings-based techniques for Media Monitoring Applications'' (L2-50070, co-funded by the Kliping d.o.o. agency) and within the research programme ``Language resources and technologies for Slovene'' (P6-0411), all funded by the Slovenian Research and Innovation Agency (ARIS).
+The research presented in this paper was conducted within the research project ``Basic Research for the Development of Spoken Language Resources and Speech Technologies for the Slovenian Language'' (J7-4642), the research project ``Large Language Models for Digital Humanities'' (GC-0002), the research project ``Embeddings-based techniques for Media Monitoring Applications'' (L2-50070, co-funded by the Kliping d.o.o. agency), the Research Infrastructure DARIAH-SI (I0-E007), and within the research programme ``Language resources and technologies for Slovene'' (P6-0411), all funded by the Slovenian Research and Innovation Agency (ARIS).

+This research was also supported by LLMs4EU, co-funded by the Digital Europe Programme under GA 101198470.
+This project is co-funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
+Neither the European Union nor the granting authority can be held responsible for them.

 We would like to thank the \href{https://www.clarin.si/info/k-centre/}{CLASSLA knowledge centre for South Slavic languages} and the Slovenian \href{https://www.clarin.si/info/about/}{CLARIN.SI infrastructure} for their valuable support.